IjadJukaj20/Phase-I-Group-Division/README.md

 Rindi Daja - focused totally in database.

 Denald Selimi and Klaiv Domi - focused totally in desing and in static part of the website.

+#The topic of the project is to build an E-commerce website which has many functionalities.

+To build this website we are going to use HTML, CSS, BOOTSTRAP, PHP and JAVASCRIPT.

+We are going to build an homepage and an admin dashboard from which we are going to add brands, categories, products, photos etc.